 - 1. How should she handle this?
 Should she try and complete the assignment? - 2.
 Should she contact her supervisor now to explain, or wait until she is able to turn in the assignment.
-What should she say?
+What should she say? - 3.
+How should she return the materials?
+Should she destroy them?

-PROBLEM EIGHT
+PROBLEM NINE